-In Re D (lesbian mothers and known father) 2006, a known donor to a lesbian couple was given parental responsibility, but on a restricted (and ultimately agreed) basis.
-It was felt that his status should be acknowledged, but that the nuclear family unit (of the two lesbian mothers) should be protected from interference.
+In Re D (lesbian mothers and known father) 2006, a known donor to a female same-sex couple was given parental responsibility, but on a restricted (and ultimately agreed) basis.
+It was felt that his status should be acknowledged, but that the nuclear family unit (of the two mothers) should be protected from interference.

-In Re B (role of biological father) 2007, the biological father was the non-birth mother's brother, and he applied to court seeking a more significant role.
+In Re B (role of biological father) 2007, the biological father who had donated sperm to a female same-sex couple was the non-birth mother's brother, and he applied to court seeking a more significant role.
 He was denied parental responsibility but given 'identity contact' with the child four times per year.

-In Re P and L (2011), there was a long and protracted dispute between co-parents, the gay fathers wanting a greater role than the lesbian mothers accepted.
+In Re P and L (2011), there was a long and protracted dispute between co-parents, the male same-sex fathers wanting a greater role than the female same-sex mothers accepted.
 The fathers were ultimately acknowledged to be 'secondary parents' and given regular contact.
 The court also said that any agreement between the parties (although nothing was put in writing in this case) should be given weight.

 Cases under the HFE Act 2008 framework (where the donor is not the legal father):

 Re G and Re Z (2013) involved two female same-sex parent couples who were each civil partners and so joint legal parents named on their children's birth certificates.
 An application was made by their known sperm donors (whose legal status as parents was excluded by the law) for regular father-style contact.
 The court gave the donors leave to make an application (because the contact they had already been given in the early months of the children's lives gave them sufficient 'connection') but said that it did not follow that rights of contact would inevitably be given, and an expectation of alternate weekend contact was 'wholly unrealistic'.
 We represented the mothers in this landmark case.